fossasia/gci16.fossasia.org/.github/PULL_REQUEST_TEMPLATE.md

 **Maintainers: If any of these are left unchecked, do not merge.**

-**Students: If one of them is applicable to you -- leave it unchecked.
+**Students: If one of them is applicable to you -- Please check it anyways.
 DO NOT REMOVE ANYTHING!**

 **You may check them after opening your pull request.**